0xDC00/docs/docs/guides/ocr/index.md

 :::info

-Currently the OCR server is only supported on Windows (x64).
+Currently the OCR server is only supported on Windows (x64) and requires the Websocket setting to be enabled.

 :::